MellowYarker/dump1090/README.md

 Dump1090 README
 ===

 This software requires an RTL-SDR and an antenna, for more details, see the full Dump 1090 [README](https://github.com/MalcolmRobb/dump1090/blob/master/README.md).

-This is a fork of MalcolmRobb's [dump1090](https://github.com/MalcolmRobb/dump1090/) repo, effectively all changes can be found in the frontend browser client.
+This README is a largely stripped down version of the one linked above, which goes into much more depth on the dump1090 ModeS decoder.
+This repo is a fork of MalcolmRobb's [dump1090](https://github.com/MalcolmRobb/dump1090/) repo, effectively all changes can be found in the frontend browser client.
+If you want to extend dump1090's browser frontend with mapbox, then this software contains the groundwork for you.

 **Changes**: